 The Homeless Alliance began as a group of community volunteers concerned about the fractured system of care for people experiencing homelessness in Oklahoma City.
 These volunteers visited other communities that had successfully implemented coordinated systems and studied their strategies.
 After launching with just one employee in a borrowed office in the Capitol Hill neighborhood of OKC, one of the first initiatives of the Homeless Alliance was to begin convening the directors of the community's overnight shelters.
 From there, the Homeless Alliance conducted a community needs assessment to identify gaps in services and began work to fill those gaps.
 The organization then developed a software system to track data across the community in order to more strategically address the issue of homelessness.

-Most importantly, the ultimate goal of the Homeless Alliance is to move people off the streets and into the safety and security of a home, so the organizations operates multiple housing programs for people experiencing homelessness including families with children, veterans, victims of domestic violence, people exiting the justice system, people who are HIV positive, and people who are chronically homeless.
+Most importantly, the ultimate goal of the Homeless Alliance is to move people off the streets and into the safety and security of a home, so the organization operates multiple housing programs for people experiencing homelessness including families with children, veterans, victims of domestic violence, people exiting the justice system, people who are HIV positive, and people who are chronically homeless.

 The Homeless Alliance is a proud partner of the United Way of Central Oklahoma.